ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   discarded.

-* If a DNS client has enabled opportunistic privacy profile (Section 5 of {{!RFC8310}}) for DoT, the DNS client will either fallback to an encrypted connection without authenticating the DNS server provided by the local network or fallback to clear text DNS, and cannot exchange encrypted DNS messages.
+* If a DNS client has enabled opportunistic privacy profile (Section 5 of {{!RFC8310}}) for DoT, the DNS client will either fall back to an encrypted connection without authenticating the DNS server provided by the local network or fall back to clear text DNS, and cannot exchange encrypted DNS messages.
 Both of these fallback mechanisms adversely impact security and privacy.
-If the DNS client has enabled opportunistic privacy profile for DoT and the identify of the DNS server cannot be verified, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the “s” field and other parts of the response.
+If the DNS client has enabled opportunistic privacy profile for DoT and the identity of the DNS server cannot be verified, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the “s” field and other parts of the response.